I bought a LG Dryer from Home Depot in March of 2010. Consumer Reports had rated it as better than average so we went with it.

 Finally the call waiting music SUCKS!!!
 They should rename the company to NLG (Not Living Good)

-Review about: Lg Electronics Dryer.
+Product or Service Mentioned: Lg Electronics Dryer.

 Monetary Loss: $3.